davidxv15/Weather-app-frontend/README.md

 **Additional Features**

-- Animated Background: A dynamic, calming animated background featuring "firefly-like" orbs.
+* **Animated Background**: A dynamic, calming animated background featuring "firefly-like" orbs.
-- Responsive Design: Fully responsive for mobile, tablet, and desktop views.
+* **Responsive Design**: Fully responsive for mobile, tablet, and desktop views.
 - User-Friendly Interface: Intuitive UI for an enjoyable user experience.

 ### Technologies Used

 **Frontend**

-- React: Core framework for building the app's interface.
+* **React**: Core framework for building the app's interface.
-- Vite: Blazing fast development environment for modern web apps.
+- **Vite**: Blazing fast development environment for modern web apps.
-- Tailwind CSS: Provides a clean and responsive design.
+- **Tailwind CSS**: Provides a clean and responsive design.
-- JavaScript: For core logic and API integrations.
+- **JavaScript**: For core logic and API integrations.

 **APIs**

-- Tomorrow.io: Provides detailed and real-time weather data.
+- **Tomorrow.io**: Provides detailed and real-time weather data.
-- Google Places API: Powers the autocomplete functionality for location searches.
+- **Google Places API**: Powers the autocomplete functionality for location searches.
-- Sunrise-Sunset API: Fetches sunrise and sunset times for accurate weather data.
+- **Sunrise-Sunset API**: Fetches sunrise and sunset times for accurate weather data.

 ### How to Run Locally